stemangiola/tidygate/README.md

 Once the plot has been created, multiple lasso selection gates can be drawn with the mouse.
-When you have finished your selection, `gate_interactive` will return a vector of lists, recording the gates each X and Y coordinate pair is within.
+When you have finished your selection, `gate_interactive` will return a vector of strings, recording the gates each X and Y coordinate pair is within.

 ``` r